-

 - Turret

-objective lens which can then be rotated into position.
+one objective lens which can then be rotated into

-is the ring holding the objective lenses allowing the operator
+the turret is the ring holding the objective lenses

 Top